-House of Marley Chant bluetooth speaker review
+House of Marley Chant bluetooth speaker full review

 House of Marley’s £79 Chant Bluetooth Portable Speaker is a Bluetooth speaker that you can carry inside its own custom canvas case.
 But its audio is disappointing for its price.
 (Marley also offers a version of the speaker without Bluetooth support.)